Cinnabar-Blue-Ocean/mine-yours/README.md

 ## Technical Overview
-> This app uses version 9 compat and as such may need updates as Firebase fixes this known issue.

 ## Usage
 In order to run the project locally please read [Requirements](#requirements) section for instructions setting up a local .env and for installing dependencies.
 Find further instructions for setting up the project for development or production in the [Development](#development) and [Production](#production) sections.